vvinhas/redux-bolt/README.md

 # Redux Bolt

-**Bolt** is a middleware for Redux that let's you dispatch Redux Actions to a server running SocketIO.
+**Bolt** is a small middleware for Redux that let's you dispatch Redux Actions to a server running SocketIO.
 Your actions will then be replicated to all clients listening to that socket or to a specific channel.

 **Bolt** allows you to configure it's behavior the way you want.
-You can chose the property name in your Redux Action responsible of controlling your Bolt Actions and the events you dispatch to your server.
+You can chose the property name in your Redux Action responsible of controlling your real time actions and events you dispatch to the server.

 This is a package for the client side only.
 Although not necessary, it's recommended that you also use [redux-bolt-server](http://github.com/vvinhas/redux-bolt-server) to easily handle Bolt Actions in your SocketIO Server.
-Please, checkout the package page for more details.
+Please, checkout the package repository for more information.

 ### WIP

 This package is under heavy development.
-Don't use it in a production environment unless you really know what you're doing.
+Use it in a production environment is very risky and not recommended.

+## Motivation

+Redux offers the cool concept of actions that represent user interactions most of the time, so, why not take this interaction made by one user and replicate it to every other user connected to our app?
+This way, assuming that they all have the same state and a stable connection, the result of an action beign dispatched will be the same for every user.

+**Bolt** transforms these interactions into real time actions that runs through the reducers of every connected socket.

+**Bolt** use actions because they're lightweight and let reducers know how to change state.
+Since reducers are pure functions, if the action is the same, the result will be the same.

 ## Installation